nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

     Use case resume at step 2

 #### Use case UC07 view task that is due on the day after launching application
    Actor: User
    Preconditions: User have not launch application

 **MSS**

-1.User launch application
+1. User launch application
-2.System display a list of task that is due on the day 3.Use case ends
+2. System display a list of task that is due on the day
+3. Use case ends

 **Extension**